rtzua/homework/README.md

 Input value should start with either integer, or white space.

 # Output
-Output value will be represented as a real number.
+Output value is represented as a real number.

 # Test plan
 * Write unit tests for main functionality.
 Tests should regularly run on CI pipeline (CI is not implemented at this stage).